By Dr. Cohen

 The vast majority of leg vein ultrasound tests are done to detect dangerous blood clots in the veins.
 These tests are generally done with the patient lying down as the technologist or physician compresses the vein while watching the ultrasound image.
 Normal veins will compress while veins with clots will not.

 Often, new patients come to us saying that they’ve already had normal ultrasound tests.
 But if those tests were for blood clots, they probably won’t detect the leaky valve problems that can show up as varicose veins.
-That’s why I always ask if the ultrasound was done lying down or standing up.
-It tells me whether or not they looked at valve function.
+That’s why we always ask if the ultrasound was done lying down or standing up.
+It tells us whether or not they looked at valve function.

 So how do we do it?
 When we do the test standing up, gravity naturally pulls the blood in your legs down.
 If your vein valves are normal, when we squeeze the calf, the blood will be pushed up by the squeeze and then, when released, the Doppler will detect no backflow because the one-way valves worked.
 If your valves are leaking, when the calf-squeeze is released, the Doppler will show a reverse blood flow (reflux) back down the vein.

 Ultrasound imaging also has other important uses in vein treatment.
-When laser or RF ablations are performed, we use ultrasound to guide the procedure by showing the doctor exactly where to insert and position the fibers and where to inject the local anesthetic.
+When vein treatments are performed, we use ultrasound to guide the procedure by showing the doctor exactly where to insert and position the various devices and where to inject the local anesthetic.
 When we perform sclerotherapy injections, we often use ultrasound to help us guide the needle into the vein and confirm effectiveness.
-That’s called “ultrasound-guided sclerotherapy” — as you might have guessed.
+That’s called “ultrasound-guided sclerotherapy”.

 Finally, we use ultrasound to evaluate the effectiveness of prior treatments.
 It can tell us if there are any complications, or any additional veins needing treatments.

-If you have vein problems, whether you’ve already had an ultrasound or not, you can arrange for a quick and easy consultation right now by calling 201-265-5300.
+If you have vein problems, whether you’ve already had an ultrasound or not, you can arrange for a quick and easy consultation right now by calling 973-540-9700, or requesting a visit online.